IC MARKETING AND SUPPLY CHAIN ANALYSIS

 Then, we can add the third quote:

 “People always fear change.
 People feared electricity when it was invented, didn’t they?
 The takeaway: Ignorance and uncertainty over something new will always be present.
 However, regardless of what the masses may think, exploring the unknown always stokes innovation.
-Don’t fear of trying to do something unconventional”.
+Don’t fear trying to do something unconventional”.

 Transform How You Work.
 Join our blog to receive actionable Integration Coefficient IC insights for real-world challenges.